-The Framework is voluntary guidance, based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
-In addition to helping organizations manage and reduce risks, it was designed to foster risk and cybersecurity management communications amongst both internal and external organizational stakeholders.
+The Framework is based on existing standards, guidelines, and practices for organizations to better manage and reduce cybersecurity risk.
+In addition, it was designed to foster risk and cybersecurity management communications amongst both internal and external organizational stakeholders.

-The Framework is guidance.
-It should be customized by different sectors and individual organizations to best suit their risks, situations, and needs.
-Organizations will continue to have unique risks – different threats, different vulnerabilities, different risk tolerances – and how they implement the practices in the Framework to achieve positive outcomes will vary.
-The Framework should not be implemented as an un-customized checklist or a one-size-fits-all approach for all critical infrastructure organizations.
+No, the Framework provides a series of outcomes to address cybersecurity risks; it does not specify the actions to take to meet the outcomes.
+Because standards, technologies, risks, and business requirements vary by organization, the Framework should be customized by different sectors and individual organizations to best suit their risks, situations, and needs.
+Organizations have unique risks – different threats, different vulnerabilities, different risk tolerances – and how they implement the practices in the Framework to achieve positive outcomes will vary.

 No. Although it was designed specifically for companies that are part of the U.S. critical infrastructure, many other organizations in the private and public sectors (including federal agencies) are using the Framework.
 NIST encourages any organization or sector to review and consider the Framework as a helpful tool in managing cybersecurity risks.